genepattern/genepattern-notebook/README.md

 > cp GenePatternNotebook/profile/profile_default/static/custom/* ~/.ipython/profile_default/static/custom/

+### A Note for IPython/Jupyter 3.1 Users

+In IPython 3.0 it used to be sufficient to add libraries which were to be imported to the profile/extensions directory.
+As of IPython 3.1 this no longer appears to be the case.
+Users of IPython 3.1 will need to install the gp and gp_widgets libraries on their general PYTHONPATH.
+This can be accomplished by running the setup.py script found in GenePatternNotebook/profile/extensions.
+Just run the commands below.

+> cd GenePatternNotebook/profile/extensions

+> sudo python setup.py install

 ## Launch IPython

 Finally, you may launch the IPython notebook by issuing the following command at the terminal: